How is Schizoaffective Disorder Different than Schizophrenia? Why Accurate Diagnosis and Treatment Matter

 Today, there are more options available than ever before for the treatment of schizoaffective disorder.
 For most, these include pharmacotherapy in the form of antipsychotics, mood stabilizers, and/or antidepressants, as well as psychotherapy and life skills training to ensure the full range of symptoms are addressed.
 While families often worry about what a schizoaffective disorder diagnosis will mean for their loved one, many people are able to live stable, fulfilling lives with the right care.

-Although some people with schizoaffective disorder can be successfully treated on an outpatient basis, people with severe presentations of the disorder or who are low functioning may need to seek care in a long-term residential environment to truly begin the recovery process.
+Although some people with schizoaffective disorder bipolar type can be successfully treated on an outpatient basis, people with severe presentations of the disorder or who are low functioning may need to seek care in a long-term residential environment to truly begin the recovery process.
 This may be particularly true for people whose illness has been effectively untreated as the result of misdiagnosis, leaving them without the benefit of early intervention.

 Long-term residential treatment programs provide an ideal environment in which to engage in a comprehensive array of treatment modalities that seek to alleviate distressing symptoms while nurturing the insight and skills your loved one needs to thrive.
 Expert clinicians with the experience to correctly diagnose and treat schizoaffective disorder will design a personalized treatment plan for your family member that ensures they have the support they need at each stage of the recovery process.
 This includes judicious use of pharmacotherapy and continuous monitoring of medication efficacy, but it also goes beyond medication to foster self-awareness, self-esteem, self-efficacy, and emotional growth within an intimate therapeutic community.
 As your loved one moves through the treatment curriculum, they will gain greater independence and learn to manage their life both emotionally and practically.